-(Continued from page one) ever" (Isa.
+upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever" (Isa.
 9:6-7).
 Thus hundreds of years before His birth, His reign was announced.

 At His birth the wise men from the East came